 How can you join or change super funds?

 - If the superannuation fund we have on our record is made inactive or closed, it is your responsibility to notify ERC of your new fund information as soon as possible.
-If we do not receive your new superannuation information by the payroll cut off in the following month, Adobe will open a default BT account in your name in order to make the mandatory contribution deposit.
-It is worth noting that your existing fund may become inactive or closed in the event of a full rollover.
+If we do not receive your new superannuation information by the payroll cut off in the following month, Adobe will make the mandatory contribution deposit into your IOOF Super account.

 How can you contribute through salary sacrifice?

-Contributions will be taxed at 15%, as opposed to your marginal tax rate of up to 45% plus Medicare Levy.
-Employees earning more than AUD 250,000 will also have an additional 15% tax on their contributions under division 293, unless modified by ATO.
+Contributions up to the concessional cap will be taxed at 15%, as opposed to your marginal tax rate of up to 45% plus Medicare Levy.
+Employees earning more than A$250,000 will also have an additional 15% tax on their contributions under division 293, unless modified by ATO.

 Earnings on your superannuation investments will be taxed at a maximum of 15%.